bwvoss/forms.js/README.md

 * value (optional): Any default value you would like to use when pre-populating the form.
 * validations (optional): An array of validation objects to specify how to validate each element.
 This can consist of zero or more objects.
   * type: The type of validation to be performed.
 Current options are:
-    * 'required' - Field must be filled out in some way
+    * 'required' - Field must be filled out in some way.
-    * 'email' - Value must match the email regular expression
+    * 'email' - Value must match the email regular expression.
-    * 'minLength' - Characters must meet a minimum length (specified with a 'length' attribute, see below)
+    * 'minLength' - Characters must meet a minimum length (specified with a 'length' attribute, see below).
-    * 'maxLength' - Characters must not exceed a maximum length (also specified with a 'length' attribute)
+    * 'maxLength' - Characters must not exceed a maximum length (also specified with a 'length' attribute).
-    * 'regExp' - A custom regular expression to be used to validate the field (specified with a 'pattern' attribute)
+    * 'regExp' - A custom regular expression to be used to validate the field (specified with a 'pattern' attribute).
     * 'customMatcher' - A custom function to be used for validation (specified with a 'matcher' attribute).
-  * length: A number to designate the length for use with min and max length
+  * length: A number to designate the length for use with min and max length.
-  * pattern: A regular expression to match against (see phone example below)
+  * pattern: A regular expression to match against (see phone example below).
   * matcher: A function to use with a custom matcher.
-Will be passed the current value of the field (see phone type example below)
+Will be passed the current value of the field and should return true or false (see phone type example below).
-  * errorMessage: A string to represent a customs error message to display to the user when validation is false
+  * errorMessage: A string to represent a customs error message to display to the user when validation is false.

 ## Usage